3.5 Manual Recalibration of WFC3 Data

 A new WFC3 notebook tutorial provides calwf3 reprocessing examples to improve calibrated WFC3/IR images affected by time-variable background.
 The notebook shows how to diagnose images with poor-quality ramp fits and rerun calwf3 with the 'CRCORR' step turned off.

-Time-variable background is described in Section 7.10 and is likely caused by Helium I emission in the Earth's atmosphere at 1.083 microns (WFC3 ISR 2014-03).
-For the imaging filters F105W and F110W, this produces a flat excess signal which is added to the total background for a subset of reads.
+Time-variable background, described in detail in Section 7.10, can be caused by either scattered Earth shine and/or helium I emission in the Earth's atmosphere at 1.083 microns (WFC3 ISR 2014-03).
+The latter effect can appear in F105W and F110W images as a flat excess signal which is added to the total background for a subset of reads.
 When strong enough, this non-linear signal may compromise the ramp fitting performed by calwf3, which is designed to flag and remove cosmic rays and saturated reads.
 The affected calibrated FLT data products will have much larger noise and a distinctly non-gaussian background.
+In the tutorials described in Section 7.10, the images are reprocessed using the 'Last-minus-first' technique described in WFC3 ISR 2016-16calwf3's ramp fitting step (CRCORR) is turned off and treats the IR detector like a CCD that accumulates charge and is read out only at the end of the exposure.
+In this case, the observed count rate is determined by simply subtracting the first from the last read of the detector and dividing by the time elapsed between the two reads.

 Note: while time-variable background also impacts the IR grisms, the methods used for imaging data should not be used to correct G102 and G141 observations, which are affected by a combination of zodiacal background, helium line emission, and scattered Earth light, each of which vary spatially across the detector.
 More detail on background corrections for grism data is provided in WFC3 ISR 2020-04.